 Analysis by LinkedIn of tech-savvy jobseekers found that almost two-thirds wanted to join a company that offered them the potential to learn and develop new tech skills.

-“Manufacturers who fail to act risk being left with antiquated processes and unable to attract the best talent”Peter Malpas, Vice President Northern Europe, RS Components
+“Manufacturers who fail to act risk being left with antiquated processes and unable to attract the best talent”Peter Malpas, President for EMEA, RS Components

 Nothing to fear but fear itself